DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/measurement_detail.rst

 	Min Edge Value:
 		Range [0, 100]

 		The confidence of edge detection.
 A high value will ignore edges with weak contrast.
-Defaule is 2.0.
+Default is 2.0.
  .. image:: images/measurement_7.JPG
 	:scale: 60%
  .. image:: images/measurement_8.JPG